Frequently Asked Questions

 Either you have not provided this agency with a current mailing address or you have not provided proof of completion of continuing education for the next licensing period.

-- When is the latest date that I can submit proof of my completion of the required continuing education before having to submit a late fee?
+- When is the deadline date to submit proof of my completion of the required continuing education?

 - Can I provide proof of completion of continuing education after the May 15th date deadline?